dokku/dokku/docs/configuration/nginx.md

 Please adjust the `Procfile` and `nginx.conf` file as appropriate.

+### Updating dokku.conf on Upgrade

+`/etc/nginx/conf.d/dokku.conf` is [created by an install script](https://github.com/dokku/dokku/blob/master/plugins/nginx-vhosts/install), but does not automatically update when upgrading dokku.
+This file may include things like `ssl_ciphers` that need to be manually updated from time to time.

 ## Custom Error Pages

 By default, Dokku provides custom error pages for the following three categories of errors: